Which comes first: card sorting or tree testing?

 Finally, once your card sort is done you can conduct another tree test on your new, proposed IA.
 By using the same (or very similar) tasks from your initial tree test, you will be able to see that any changes in the results can be directly attributed to your new and improved IA.

-Once your test has concluded, you can use this data to compare the performance from the tree test for your original IA — hopefully it is much better now!
+Once your test has concluded, you can use this data to compare the performance from the tree test for your original information architecture — hopefully it is much better now!